tedneward/Research/content/langdev/types-and-type-systems.md

 Note that while these terms usually are applied most directly to programming languages, there's a strong case to be made that they apply to other areas of programming, too, like storage.
 A relational database, for example, could be said to be a strongly-type-safe (because it insists on only integers in INTEGER columns) and statically-type-checked (since it parses SQL and does type-checking).

+["Type tailoring"](https://users.cs.utah.edu/~blg/publications/tt/wcfg-ecoop-2024.pdf): Type systems evolve too slowly to keep up with the quick evolution of libraries – especially libraries that introduce abstractions.
+Type tailoring offers a lightweight solution by equipping the core language with an API for modifying the elaboration of surface code into the internal language of the typechecker.
+Through user-programmable elaboration, tailoring rules appear to improve the precision and expressiveness of the underlying type system.
+Furthermore, type tailoring cooperates with the host type system by expanding to code that the host then typechecks.
+In the context of a hygienic metaprogramming system, tailoring rules can even harmoniously compose with one another.
+Type tailoring has emerged as a theme across several languages and metaprogramming systems, but never with direct support and rarely in the same shape twice.
+For example, both OCaml and Typed Racket enable forms of tailoring, but in quite different ways.
+This paper identifies key dimensions of type tailoring systems and tradeoffs along each dimension.
+It demonstrates the usefulness of tailoring with examples that cover sized vectors, database queries, and optional types.
+Finally, it outlines a vision for future research at the intersection of types and metaprogramming.

 ### Type-safety

 * Strong: A strongly-typed language is one in which variables are bound to specific data types, and will result in type errors if types to not match up as expected in the expression.
 A simple way to think of strong typing is to consider it to be a guarantor of high degrees of type safety.